PluginsOCSInventory-NG/greenit/README.md

         - `0 * * * * php /usr/share/ocsinventory-reports/ocsreports/extensions/greenit/script/cron_stats.php --mode delta`

 > *NOTE: These two crontabs are the default ones.
 You are allowed to change the execution time.
 (By default, every Monday at 5 a.m for full mode and every hour for delta mode)*

+## Results
+The GreenIT plugin operates by utilizing data collected by the service application running on the agent.
+This data is sent to the server as plugin data, which is then used to compile statistics about power consumption.

+These statistics are presented in a dashboard format, which can be accessed by navigating to `Inventory` > `GreenIT manager`.
+Configuration options for this dashboard can be found under `Manage` > `GreenIT`.

+Data for the dashboard is populated by the two cron jobs configured during the installation process.
+If these cron jobs are not properly set up, the dashboard will not display any data.
+In such a case, individual consumption data will still be available when examining a specific computer's details under the Miscellaneous > Power Consumption table.